Edwin John Butler: Career in England

 In 1920, Butler returned to the United Kingdom to take up the post of director at the new Imperial Bureau of Mycology at Kew, Surrey, which was intended to research and provide information on plant diseases throughout the British empire.
 He helped staff and establish the bureau, later known as the International Mycological Institute, until his resignation in 1935.
 Among his later studies were Panama disease of bananas, witch's broom disease of cacao in Trinidad, and Yellow Leaf disease of tea in Nyasaland.
 In 1930 he published the Fungi of India along with Guy Richard Bisby.
 Butler subsequently became the first paid secretary of the Agricultural Research Council until ill-health forced his retirement in 1941.

 Butler was elected a Fellow of the Royal Society in 1926, president of the British Mycological Society in 1927 and president of the Association of Applied Biologists from 1928 to 1929.
 He was appointed to the Order of St Michael and St George (CMG) in 1932 and was knighted in 1932.
 He died in 1944 following an attack of influenza.

 Several species of fungal pathogens were named by him and many have been named in his honour.

 Commemoration in Ireland

 The work of Sir Edwin John Butler is commemorated in the naming of a building at University College Cork (formerly Queen's College, Cork) in his honour.
 The Butler Building houses plant science teaching and research facilities, part of the School of Biological, Earth and Environmental Sciences at the university.
 The school also awards a 'Butler Prize' to plant science undergraduate students.
 The Society of Irish Plant Pathologists award a Butler Medal to individuals who have made a significant contribution to plant pathology in Ireland.
-A plaque in his honour was unveiled at Kilkee, Co.
-Clare in May 2012 by the National Committee for Commemorative Plaques in Science and Technology.
+A plaque in his honour was unveiled at Kilkee, County Clare in May 2012 by the National Committee for Commemorative Plaques in Science and Technology.